natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-16-ponte-vecchio-florence-italy.md

 description: A glimpse of the historic Ponte Vecchio bridge in Florence, Italy, where ancient butchers' shops have transformed into vibrant tourist boutiques.
 emoji: 🌉
 tags:
+  - 🇮🇹 Italy
+  - 🌍 Culture
+  - 🌍 History
-  - 🏰 Bridges
+  - 🏛️ Architecture
-  - 💎 Jewelry
+  - 🏙️ Landmarks
 haiku: |
   Medieval stone stands,
   Where butchers once traded meat,